hpides/BDL/tutorial_02_cluster_passwordless_ssh_and_environment_variables.md

 ### Separate Environemnt Variables File

 As a last step we create a separate file that will contain all environment variables.
-In this file we will add all necessary environment variables and PATH extantions that are required by the architectures that we will use.
+In this file we will add all necessary environment variables and PATH extensions that are required by the architectures that we will use.
-We create a `~/.environment_variables` file that will be always executed by the `~/.bashrc` file when logging into the Pis.
-Therefore we add a line to the start of the `~/.bashrc` file.
+We create a `~/.environment_variables` file that will always be executed by the `~/.bashrc` file when logging into the Pis.
+Therefor we add a line to the start of the `~/.bashrc` file.

 .bashrc: